Letters from Harold Edward 'Pompey' Elliott to his family June 1918 - October 1918 - Part 3

 26/6/18My darling Katie pet,

-they came a couple of days back
+They came a couple of days back

-I haven't been too well since
+I have’nt been too well since

-something - not bad but annoyingly irritating.
+something – not bad but annoying ^irritating

 One of your letters was dated